mozzarellaV8/agora-marketplace/MarketSizes.md

 Looking at Silk Road 2 and Evolution, and how their shutdowns affected the number of listings on Agora.

 Imagine a global market or network suddenly shutting down.
 For example, what if Amazon.com suddenly ceased operations over the course of a week?
 What would traffic on Alibaba/Taobao, eBay, or Rakuten look like?
-Or, what would Twitter or Instagram traffic look like if Facebook suddenly shut down?
+Or, what would Twitter or Instagram traffic look like if Facebook suddenly shut down?<sup>1</sup>

 As an abstraction, this is essentially the sort of condition that darknet market Agora faced when rival markets Silk Road 2 and Evolution shut down.
-How did this affect the size of the market?<sup>1</sup>
+How did this affect the size of the market?

 ### before the Silk Road 2 shutdown